 If you have multi-level categories then it will work like this:

-- When a user clicks on a folder, it will open to contain documents which are only in that top level category; with folders underneath for the sub-categories.
+- When a user clicks on a folder, it will open to contain documents that are only in that top-level category; with folders underneath for the sub-categories.

 - When the user clicks on a sub-category folder, they will see any documents which are only in that sub-category; or they will see any sub-sub categories listed as folders underneath.